cudoventures/cudos-node/readme.md

 ### `approve`

-> Adds the to address to the approved list.
-Approved address on NFT level can transfer the nft from one owner to another.
+> Adds an address to the approved list.
+Approved address on NFT level can transfer the NFT from one owner to another.
 Approved addresses for the NFT are cleared upon transfer.

 - arguments:
   - `approvedAddress` `string` `The address that will be approved` `required: true`